ADS-140605/Summer_Intern_2026_Research_AMR-CNN-SwinTransformer-/README.md

 # Raman AMR Models

-PyTorch implementations of the multimodal CNN described in the paper and the comparison models it evaluates.
+PyTorch implementations of the multimodal CNN described in the paper and the comparison models it evaluates

 ## Included models